nsmsn/dotcom/src/slash/following.md

 # Following

-Here’s my attempt to create a directory of interesting people and collectives I follow via RSS, newsletters, social media, etc.
+Here’s my attempt to create a directory of interesting people and collectives I follow via RSS, newsletters, social media,&nbsp;etc.

-If you want your name and link removed for any reason, just email me and I’ll take it down as soon as possible. <small>Sorry for being weird.</small>
+If you want your name and link removed for any reason, just email me and I’ll take it down as soon as possible. <small>Sorry for being&nbsp;weird.</small>

 ## People

-Artists, designers, developers, educators, illustrators, writers, and others.
+Artists, designers, developers, educators, illustrators, writers, and&nbsp;others.

 <ul class="list-unstyled list-multi-col">
 <li><a href="https://eleanoraldrich.com/">Eleanor Aldrich</a></li>